elpnt/inkdrop-chartjs/README.md

 ![pie chart example](./img/pie.png)

-Also you can write in a strict JSON format such as
+Also you can write in a strict JSON format as follows

 ```
 {